Sat. 28 February – Sun. 8 March 2026

 Seaweek activities challenge (Eco Centre)

-Visit the Eco Centre team at Children’s Day to get your activity sheet or it will be available to download from our website soon.
+Visit the Eco Centre team at Children’s Day to get your activity sheet or it will be available to download from our website in time for Seaweek.

 Alice Brice at the Eco Centre